 - Care about the world around them

-Even though they go about finding out things in vastly different ways, ENTP and INFP quickly learn their common curiosity of people results in them forming a duo that brings plenty of good to various causes.
+Even though they go about finding out things in vastly different ways, ENTP and INFP quickly learn their common curiosity of people resulting in them forming a duo that brings plenty of good to various causes.
 Empathetic of others, it is no surprise to see these two volunteering for almost any cause they think will help make the world a better place in which to live.
-Never ones to shy away from an in-depth discussion between themselves or with others, ENTP and INFP enjoy debating and contemplating numerous perspectives about everything.
+Never one to shy away from an in-depth discussion between themselves or with others, ENTP and INFP enjoy debating and contemplating numerous perspectives about everything.
 In doing so, they are usually looked upon by others as people who care and can be trusted.

 3 Reasons Why ENTP and INFP are Not Good for Each Other

 With this pairing, it is either feast or famine when it comes to being compatible.
 Though many meetings between ENTP and INFP result in a friendship or romance, that is not always the ending that takes place.

 - INFP can be very reserved and hesitant to interact with others, making ENTP uncomfortable.

 - ENTP can be too spontaneous for the quiet and organized INFP.